Hierarchical Topological States without Dimension Reduction: Results and Discussion

-The three scenarios, along with their respective eigenfrequencies and eigenmodes, are depicted in Fig.~\ref{fig:interfacing_plot}.
-In all cases, second-order bandgaps emerge due to the broken mirror symmetry condition $\frac{d}{D}\neq \frac{1}{2}$ in the 2nd-OUCs.
-These bandgaps are created by second-order bulk modes that result from the simultaneous excitation of multiple first-order TDWSs, as shown in Fig.~\ref{fig:interfacing_plot} (d,e,i,j,n,o).
-Such higher-order bandgaps facilitate the formation of higher-order topological states within them.
+The corresponding lattices, spectra, and mode shapes are shown in Fig.~\ref{fig:interfacing_plot}.
+In all cases, 2nd-HL bandgaps arise because $\frac{d}{D}\neq \frac{1}{2}$ on both sides of the 2nd-HL domain walls.
+These gaps are bounded by 2nd-HL bulk modes that involve simultaneous excitation of multiple 1st-HL TDWSs [Fig.~\ref{fig:interfacing_plot} (d,e,i,j,n,o)], enabling higher-HL topological states to form within them.

-Scenarios $\it{i}$ and $\it{ii}$ feature 2nd-OUC configurations where the combined effects of $\frac{d}{D}$ and $\frac{c_1}{c_2}$ create a winding number difference $\Delta W=1$ across the domain wall.
-Consequently, a second-order TDWSs appears at $\omega^2/\omega_0^2=0$, labeled as SI modes in Figs.~\ref{fig:interfacing_plot}(b,g) and shown in Figs.~\ref{fig:interfacing_plot}(f,k).
-Remarkably, The second-order TDWSs can be generated through two distinct approaches: (1) modifying the inter-domain spacing $\frac{d}{D}$ while maintaining the $\frac{c_1}{c_2}$ ratio, or (2) preserving $\frac{d}{D}$ while inverting the $c_1$ and $c_2$ arrangement.
+Scenarios $\it{i}$ and $\it{ii}$ exhibit a winding number difference $\Delta W=1$ across the 2nd-HL domain wall, producing a zero-frequency TDWS ($\omega^2/\omega_0^2=0$) labeled DW in Figs.~\ref{fig:interfacing_plot}(b,g) with their corresponding mode shape presented in Figs.~\ref{fig:interfacing_plot}(f,k).
+Notably, such 2nd-HL TDWSs can be realized by either (1) varying the inter-domain spacing $\frac{d}{D}$ while keeping $\frac{c_1}{c_2}$ fixed, or (2) inverting $\frac{c_1}{c_2}$ while preserving $\frac{d}{D}$.

-In contrast, Scenario $\it{iii}$ deomonstrats that when both $\frac{d}{D}$ and $\frac{c_1}{c_2}$ are simultaneously altered, the winding number remains identical on both sides of the domain wall ($\Delta W=0$), despite the 2nd-OUCs having different configurations.
-As a result, no second-order TDWSs form in this case.
-However, the broken translational symmetry introduces trivial defect states (D) within the first-order bandgap, appearing as asymmetric modes at $\omega^2/\omega_0^2\neq 0$, as shown in Fig.~\ref{fig:interfacing_plot}(l,p).
-These trivial modes may vanish into the bulk spectrum depending on the domain-wall configuration.
+In contrast, Scenario $\it{iii}$ alters both $\frac{d}{D}$ and $\frac{c_1}{c_2}$ but leaves $\Delta W=0$.
+Therefore, no 2nd-HL TDWS forms.
+Instead, broken translational symmetry across the 2nd-HL domain wall introduces trivial defect states (D) inside the 1st-HL bandgap, appearing as asymmetric modes at $\omega^2/\omega_0^2\neq 0$ [Fig.~\ref{fig:interfacing_plot}(l,p)].
+As this mode is not protected by the 2nd-HL topology, it never appears at $\omega^2/\omega_0^2 = 0$ at the center of the 2nd-HL bandgap.

-To distinguish between first-order bulk modes (B1), second-order bulk modes (B2) within the first-order bandgap, and second-order TDWSs (SI), we evaluate the participation ratio ($PR$) for each eigenmode $m$ in a finite system: \cite{thouless1974electrons,downing2024unconventional}:
+The distinction between 1st-HL bulk modes (B1), 2nd-HL bulk modes (B2) within the 1st-HL bandgap, and 2nd-HL TDWS (DW) can be quantized using the participation ratio ($PR$) for each eigenmode $m$ in a finite system \cite{thouless1974electrons,downing2024unconventional}, which is detailed in Section IV of the Supplementary Material.

-where $u_i(m)$ represents the displacement of the $i$th mass of the $m$th eigenmode.
-For a system with M masses, $\frac{PR}{M} \rightarrow 1$ indicates uniform displacement across all masses, implying a bulk mode.
-However, while bulk modes typically exhibit higher $\frac{PR}{M}$ values, the defining characteristic is their convergence to a constant number as $M$ increase, reflecting their insensitivity to system size.
-In contrast, localized states, such as TDWSs, exhibit $\frac{PR}{M} \rightarrow 0$ with increasing $M$, as their spatial confinement prevents participation from distant masses.